vkskmr858/recipe-app/README.md

 # recipe-app
-recipe app apis using django and djago-restframework
+This project is about recipe app apis using django and djago-restframework